Change in the industry and how it affects the future of Research

 Tell me a bit about yourself, what did you do before coming to Zinklar?

 So before Zinklar, I was working at Ipsos, a traditional research company, in Geneva, Switzerland.
 I started in the Marketing team, where we did a lot of innovation (product, concept, idea testing), and ‘Market understanding’ (U&A, barriers, and drivers, understanding what the consumer was going for).
 We worked with FMCG and later I started dealing with pharma clients.
 It was a nice start to my career, where I was learning all the basics.

 Later on, I moved to the Public Affairs section of the company.
-Since we were in Geneva, a hub for the UN and lots of other international organizations, that was where I started talking to government offices doing social research, public affairs; it was a completely different client.
+Since we were in Geneva, a hub for the UN and lots of other international organizations, that was where I started talking to government offices doing social research, and public affairs; it was a completely different client.
 It was a much slower process directed to a different market, which meant the work was a lot less automated but much more detailed and with less pressure timewise.
 I did that for three and a half years and then joined Zinklar from there.

 You picked up the pace again, and then some.